William Henry Draper III

-William Henry Draper III (born January 1, 1928) is an American venture capitalist.
+William Henry Draper III (January 1, 1928 – September 8, 2026) was an American venture capitalist.

-Early life
+Early life and education

-Draper was born on January 1, 1928, in White Plains, New York, the son of Katherine Louise (née Baum) and banker, general, and diplomat William Henry Draper Jr. who founded Draper, Gaither and Anderson and served as the first ambassador for NATO.
+Draper was born in White Plains, New York, on January 1, 1928, the son of Katherine Louise (née Baum) and banker, general, and diplomat William Henry Draper Jr. who founded Draper, Gaither and Anderson and served as the first ambassador for NATO.

-He attended Yale University with president George H. W. Bush, graduated in 1950, the year after George H. W. Bush, and is a member of the secret society Skull and Bones.
+He attended Yale University with president George H. W. Bush, graduated in 1950, the year after George H. W. Bush, and was a member of the secret society Skull and Bones.
 After graduating from college, Draper served as a second lieutenant in the Korean War.
 Upon returning to the United States, he attended Harvard Business School and studied under professor Georges Doriot, who is often credited with starting the venture capital industry.
 Draper graduated with a Master of Business degree, with distinction, in 1954.

 Career

 After his graduation from Harvard Business School, Draper worked as a steel salesman at Chicago's Inland Steel Company from 1954 to 1959.